sonadukane18/sonadukane18/README.md

 - 🔭 I’m currently working on Python and ML.

-- 🌱 Learning Frontend Frameworks, Machine Learning and DevOps Practices.
+- 🌱 Learning Machine Learning, Cloud and DevOps Practices.

 - 👯 Open to collaborating on exciting Frontend, Python/ML development, and DevOps projects.